gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 Okta import rules are established through the user of `tctl create -f okta_import_rules.yaml` and these rules will be used during the synchronization process to apply labels to Okta objects that match the elements in the "matches" section.
-The matches in this section should utilize the grammar established in the [login rules RFD](https://github.com/gravitational/teleport/blob/master/rfd/0078-login-rules.md#predicate-helper-functions).
+A priority will dictate which rules take precedence over another.
+Rules with a lower numbered priority will be applied first.

 ```yaml
 kind: okta_import_rule